Understanding Kidney Stones

 Fluid loss (dehydration) can concentrate urine, causing stones to form.

 Certain foods contain large amounts of the chemicals that sometimes crystallize into stones.
+Eating foods that contain a lot of meat or salt can lead to more kidney stones.

 Kidney infections foster stones by slowing urine flow or changing the acid balance of your urine.